w3f/polkadot-wiki/docs/learn/learn-comparisons-cosmos.md

 perform extensive availability and validity checks to ensure that no invalid state transitions make their way into the final chain.

-Cosmos chains uses Tendermint consensus, a round-robin protocol that provides instant finality.
+Cosmos chains use Tendermint consensus, a round-robin protocol that provides instant finality.
 Block production and finalization are on the same path of the algorithm, meaning it produces and finalizes one block at a time.
 Because it is a PBFT-based algorithm (like GRANDPA), it has quadratic transport complexity, but can only finalize one block at a time.